 ‘Do I have to have a real estate agent?’

 Do you have to have a real estate agent to buy or sell a home in Utah?
-No, but it really helps.
+No, but it really helps, for first-time buyers and seasoned purchasers, alike.
 The Wasatch Front real estate market is difficult to maneuver.
 It is a hot market that’s leveling off.
 That doesn’t mean people have stopped buying homes.
 There is significant competition for all kinds of properties.
 Unless you know how to negotiate the process completely, you need a real estate agent.
 If you buy or sell a home without one, it could end up being very costly.

 An attorney can also assist with a real estate transaction but their role in the process is much less hands-on.